 As the changes in beam shape can be tracked as a function of the applied current, any electronic or optic deviations of the product can be easily diagnosed.

 Fig. 4.
 Profile representation of sample VCSEL source (demonstrated in Fig. 3)

 Figure 4 is a graph of the beam shape change vs current.
 It clearly shows that the Gaussian beam becomes flat top and shifts to dual mode once the current changes from 0.74 A to 0.92 A.

 VCSEL with diffuser cover

-Below is an example of the beam profile of another Finisar VCSEL sample with diffuser that shows different angular energy distribution.
+Below is an example of the beam profile of another VCSEL array sample with diffuser that shows different angular energy distribution.

 Fig. 5.
 VCSEL with diffuser cover: Beam shape changes as a function of applied current.

 Fig 6.
 Cross section of the beam profile of a sample VCSEL with diffuser cover.

 The cross section of the beam profile of the sample VCSEL with diffuser cover (see fig 6) illustrates the shift of the shape from gaussian to square-like.
 Top hat and total power increase with applied current.

 In order to measure the beam divergence – which is important for judging the quality of VCSELs, LEDs, and fiber illumination devices - accurate measurement of angular illumination is essential.